 - All applicants over 18 years of age must be personally present, and

-You can present for a passport interview at the Embassy on Monday to Friday from 09.00-13.00.
+You can present for a passport interview at the Embassy on Monday, Tuesday, Thursday and Friday from 09.00-12.00.
 Make an appointment for your interview through the button below:

 Pay the applicable Passport Fee(s)